deta/cloud-docs/docs/base/base_ui.md

 You can revert your local changes, restoring the BaseUI state to the last fetch by clicking the **Undo** button.

 <img src="/img/base_ui/base_ui_8.png" alt="base_ui_8" width="200"/>

+### Final Notes

+We hope you enjoy Base UI!

+A final note.
+Base UI is still in Beta; it has been internally tested but may have some uncaught bugs / issues.

+We'd love to hear from you: please reach us at `hello@deta.sh` or on Slack if you have any feedback!